BMedSci Orthoptics with Foundation Year

 Foundation Year: One year full-time within the Department for Lifelong Learning.

-Levels 1-3: Three years full-time within Health Sciences School.
+Levels 1-3: Three years full-time within the School of Allied Health Professions, Nursing and Midwifery.

-Students will progress to the Health Sciences School after completing their foundation year, subject to meeting progression thresholds which differ across courses and departments.
+Students will progress to the School of Allied Health Professions, Nursing and Midwifery after completing their foundation year, subject to meeting progression thresholds which differ across courses and departments.
 These will be discussed with applicants at interview.
 These thresholds can also be found by searching for the relevant degree course within the University's Programme Regulations Finder and viewing information relating to 'Year 0'.

 Health clearance